6 Numbers How Many Combinations

 Q: How can I calculate combinations without a calculator or computer?

 A: For smaller values of n and r, manual calculation using the factorial formula is feasible.
-However, for larger numbers, calculators or computer programs are essential due to the large numbers involved in factorials.
+That said, for larger numbers, calculators or computer programs are essential due to the large numbers involved in factorials.

 Q: Are there any online tools or software for calculating combinations?